UCB-w261/w261-environment/README.md

 ## GitHub Repository
 ### Overview
 A read-only GitHub repository will be used as a source of code for Homeworks and Live Session Labs.
-You will also create a private personal repository for submitting your homeworks and final project.

 ### Obtain GitHub Personal Token
 While authenticated to GitHub, please navigate to [github/personal_tokens](https://github.com/settings/tokens) to obtain one.
 You will need it for the automatization script mentioned below.
 Add a note such as `w261 GCP` or similar to keep track of this token.
 Lastly, check the box on `repo` which provides full control of private repositories, automatically all the underneath boxes are shown as checked.